 Replacing a foundation wall with a new one should only be done when it's deemed that repair is not a good option.

 FSI Wall Anchors include three main components: an interior wall plate, a connecting steel rod, and an exterior earth anchoring system.

 Working together, they not only brace and reinforce the foundation wall, they're able to counteract the pressure being pushed against the wall and return the wall to its original, straight position.

-To install a FSI foundation anchor, a small area of lawn is removed, and the space underneath is excavated.
+To install a Supportworks foundation anchor, a small area of lawn is removed, and the space underneath is excavated.